T. J. Oshie: Amateur

-Oshie started his career in the greater Seattle area, playing for Seattle Junior Hockey Association.
-Then moved to Warroad, Minnesota when he was in bantam.
+Oshie started his career in the greater Seattle area, playing for the Seattle Junior Hockey Association.
+He then moved to Warroad, Minnesota when he was in bantam.
 Following his draft, Oshie played for the University of North Dakota men's ice hockey team in the Western Collegiate Hockey Association (WCHA) for three seasons.
 Scoring a team-leading 24 goals as a freshman, he added 21 assists for 45 points total.
 He also set a school record with nine game-winning goals in the season, which also led all NCAA players.
 At the end of his debut season, he was named to the WCHA All-Rookie Team and the WCHA Final Five All-Tournament Team.

 In his sophomore year, Oshie improved to 52 points (17 goals and 35 assists), ranking second in team scoring.
 He earned Third Team All-WCHA and received the Fighting Sioux's Cliff "Fido" Purpur Award, given to the player who demonstrates hard work and determination while generating excitement on the ice.
 Following North Dakota's WCHA playoff run, Oshie led all players with eight points (four goals and four assists) in the 2006 NCAA Tournament, earning NCAA West All-Tournament honors.
 He played his last season with North Dakota as a junior, recording 45 points in 42 games.

-St. Louis Blues
+St. Louis Blues (2008–2015)

 On May 13, 2008, Oshie opted to forgo his senior season at North Dakota and signed with the St. Louis Blues.
 He scored his first career NHL goal on October 22, 2008, against the Detroit Red Wings.
 Oshie quickly became a fan favorite due to his fast and energetic style of play.
 Playing in 57 games, he scored 14 goals and 25 assists for 39 points during his rookie year.
 At the end of the season, he won the NHL's 2008–09 "Goal of the Year" honors, a fan-voted contest on the NHL's website.

-Oshie broke his ankle in a fight with Samuel Påhlsson during a blowout loss against the Columbus Blue Jackets early in the 2010–11 season, missing three months due to the injury.
+Oshie broke his ankle in a fight with Samuel Påhlsson during a blowout loss against the Columbus Blue Jackets early in the 2010–11 season on November 10, 2010, missing three months due to the injury.

-In 2013–14, Oshie had 21 goals and 39 assists for a career-high 60 points.
+In the 2013–14 season, Oshie had 21 goals and 39 assists for a career-high 60 points.